 Christian Aid Ministries Foundation offers personalized estate design planning services free of charge to our supporters.
-To schedule a private appointment, please call 330-893-2428 and ask for Biblical Stewardship Services.
+To schedule a private appointment, please fill out the form below or call 330-893-4915 and ask for Biblical Stewardship Services.
 All estate information shared with CAM will remain strictly confidential.

 * Annuities will be issued by either CAM Foundation or CAM depending on the state in which you live.